gerbert/grid/README.md

 Open-Meteo is currently available.

-When enabled, PebbleKit JS obtains the phone location and asks the selected provider for up to twelve forecast points.
-Provider-specific values, including weather codes, are converted on the phone into a normalized sequence containing a start time, slot interval, temperature, and condition ID.
-The complete result is sent to the watch as one compact byte array.
+When enabled, PebbleKit JS obtains the phone location and asks the selected provider for up to twelve hourly forecast points.
+Provider-specific values, including weather codes, are normalized on the phone.
+The compact payload contains the number of forecast entries, the timestamp of the first hourly entry, and temperature/condition pairs.
+Consecutive entries implicitly represent one-hour intervals.

 The watch does not interpret provider-specific weather codes.
-It stores one normalized forecast in RAM and selects the current slot using the received start time, interval, and element count.
+Each received forecast entry is mapped directly into one of twelve in-memory slots using its Unix hour modulo 12.
+The current weather is selected using the same mapping for the current hour.
 A matching C enum is used only to select the display text, an icon, both, or only the temperature.
 Each display is centered using its measured content width.
 In the combined mode, a long condition name is wrapped into two lines to the right of the temperature and icon.
 Icon modes use selected glyphs from Weather Icons 2.0.12.
-The original TTF is used without modification, while the Pebble resource configuration limits conversion to the 16 glyphs required by the watchface.
+The original TTF is used without modification, while the Pebble resource configuration limits conversion to the 16 condition glyphs used by the forecast display plus the `wi-cloud-refresh` status glyph.
 The selected glyphs are rasterized at platform-specific sizes for Pebble Time 2 and Pebble 2 Duo.

 No weather values are written to persistent watch storage.
 Restarting the watchface clears the forecast until the next successful synchronization.